blainehansen/vue-async-everything/project.md

 - X debouncing
 - X lazy/eager
 - X error handling
-- transform combine
+- X allow error and transform to use component `this`
-- error combine
+- X write tests for error and transform
 - merging
 - component-wide flags?
-- debouncing data?